nabeel-oz/qlik-py-tools/docs/README.md

 1. Get Python from [here](https://www.python.org/downloads/).
 Remember to select the option to add Python to your PATH environment variable.

-2. You'll also need a recent compiler such as [Microsoft Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+2. You'll also need a recent C++ compiler such as [Microsoft Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)

 3. Download this git repository and extract it to a location of your choice.
 The machine where you are placing this repository should have access to a local or remote Qlik Sense instance.